uberblah/MDP-Exploration/README.md

 display that data in a human-readable manner, including all of the diagrams from the paper.

 I have included the paper in this repo, just for redundancy's sake, as `mgrl3-analysis.pdf`.

+Some of the data are actually output to the terminal.
+Timestamps are in nanoseconds.